cyph/burner-sdk/README.md

-The Cyph SDK allows third-party services to initiate new cyph sessions from either a browser or a Node.js server.
+The Cyph SDK allows third-party services to initiate new cyph sessions.

 The following optional features are supported: